thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 in their relations with foreign Sovereigns.

-[^8/1]: _Cf._ also the influence of the early codes of mercantile and maritime usage, e.g., the Rhodian Laws formulated between the seventh and the ninth cen- turies, the Laws or Rolls of Oléron collected in France during the twelfth century, and the Consolato del Mare as to the customs of the sea followed by Mediterranean countries and apparently collected in Spain in the fourteenth century.
+[^8/1]: _Cf._ also the influence of the early codes of mercantile and maritime usage, e.g., the Rhodian Laws formulated between the seventh and the ninth centuries, the Laws or Rolls of Oléron collected in France during the twelfth century, and the Consolato del Mare as to the customs of the sea followed by Mediterranean countries and apparently collected in Spain in the fourteenth century.